-Management action plans addressing the recommendations have been developed by the process owners and are actively monitored and reported to senior management.
+Management action plans addressing the recommendations have been developed by the process owners.

 4. Departmental action plan

-The Department of Justice continued to conduct its ongoing monitoring according to the rotational plan as shown in the following table:
+The Department continued to conduct its on-going monitoring according to the previous fiscal year’s rotational plan as shown in the following table.

 4.2 Action plan for the next fiscal year and subsequent years